-Landlords are required to give tenants information about the dangers of indoor mold, and what tenants can do to prevent mold growth.
+Landlords are required to give tenants information from the Department of Health about the dangers of indoor mold, and what tenants can do to prevent mold growth.

 Landlords are required to make and pay for any repairs to make the unit livable that are not caused by the tenant.

-- Landlord access.
-Tenants are required to give the landlord access to the property to make necessary repairs.
+- Landlord Access – Tenants are required to give the landlord access to the property to make necessary repairs during reasonable hours.
 However, a landlord must give tenants 48 hours’ notice unless it’s an emergency.

 If repairs aren’t made in a timely manner, the tenant has a few possible options for resolving the issue.

-- Repair and deduct – tenants have the right to have the repair done by a license contractor and then deduct the actual costs from future rent payments.
-Tenants can deduct up to two months’ worth of rent.
-Tenants can also do the repairs themselves (without hiring a licensed professional) and may deduct the cost of repairs from the rent if the total costs of repairs is no more than one month’s rent.
+- Repair and Deduct – Tenants have the right to have the repair done by a licensed contractor and then deduct the actual costs from future rent payments.
+Tenants can deduct up to two months’ worth of rent and can also do the repairs themselves (without hiring a licensed professional, if applicable) and may deduct the cost of repairs from the rent if the total cost of repair is no more than one month’s rent.

 Under Washington state law, it is illegal for a landlord to retaliate or threaten to retaliate against a tenant for complaining to government agencies about habitability issues, or for exercising their rights under the Act.